Integrate Testsigma with Github

 Refer https://testsigma.com/docs/continuous-integration/shell-script/ for a shell script to run/trigger Test plans in Testsigma.

-Similarly, the shell script here can be used to trigger a particular test plan within your Testsigma account.
+Similarly, refer to the documentation on generic shell script to trigger a particular test plan within your Testsigma account.
 For that, you need to provide the ID of that Test Plan and the API Key along with other parameters.
-To know how to get the Test Plan ID, refer here and to get the API key, refer here.
+To know how to get the Test Plan ID, refer to the documentation on getting test plan details and to get the API key, refer to the documentation on generating API keys.
 The key "TESTSIGMAAPIKEY" in the script needs to be provided the API Key value and the key "TESTSIGMATESTPLAN_ID" needs to be provided the test plan ID.
 Below is how the script looks for our example:

 test plan API key and other parameters in Testsigma